Elsie Inglis: Suffrage movement

 Executive Committee of the Scottish Federation of the National Union of Women's Suffrage Societies in 1913 (fourth from left at front?)

 Her dissatisfaction with the standard of medical care available to women led her to political activism through the suffrage movement.
 She was the secretary of the Edinburgh National Society for Women's Suffrage in the 1890s, supported by her father.

 Inglis worked closely with Millicent Fawcett, the leader of the National Union of Women's Suffrage Societies (the NUWSS), speaking at events all over the country.
 By 1906, "Elsie Inglis was to the Scottish groups what Mrs. Fawcett was to the English; when they too formed themselves that year into a Federation, it was Elsie who became its secretary."
 From the early years of the Scottish Federation of Women's Suffrage Societies, Inglis was honorary secretary from 1906 and continued in this role right up to 1914.

-Inglis spoke in support of suffrage in 1907 with Chrystal MacMillan and Alice Low as fellow speakers, at a NUWSS meeting in Edinburgh's Café Oak Hall.
+Inglis spoke in support of suffrage in 1907 with Chrystal Macmillan and Alice Low as fellow speakers, at a NUWSS meeting in Edinburgh's Café Oak Hall.
 Jessie Scott from New Zealand, where women already had the vote was also a guest speaker.

+In January 1909, Inglis presided over a celebratory lunch honouring Chrystal MacMillan and Frances Simson for what The Scotsman newspaper called the "energy, patience and ability" with which they had conducted an appeal to the House of Lords on the subject of women's voting rights.
+Inglis was quoted as saying that "The Cause" ....was the most important question of the day.

 A century later, in The Lancet, Lucy Inglis (a relative) noted Inglis had said 'fate had placed her in the van of a great movement' and was a 'keen fighter'.
 Inglis's personal style was described by fellow suffragist Sarah Mair as 'courteous, sweet-voiced' with 'the eyes of a seer', a 'radiant smile' when her lips were not 'firmly closed with a fixity of purpose such as would warn off unwarrantable opposition or objections...'